visenze/productcat-sdk-android/README.md

         }
 }
 ```

+Please note that end-users need to:
+- Accept Visenze’s Privacy Policy & Terms of Use in order to use our service
+- If users have accepted the terms and condition, product recommendation popup will show.
+If users accept the product recommendation setting, ViSenze will return recommended product items in the search result.
+Otherwise, only visual similar products will be shown in the search result.

 Note that Visenze may change the terms of condition any time in the future.
 If so, productcat sdk will automatically prop up the consent forms again for user to operate.